MisterWest11/Python-Week-1/Python-Week-2.md

 The key function for working with files in Python is using the open() function.
 The open() function takes two paramteres: *filename & mode*

-the are four different methods for opening a file:
+there are four different methods for opening a file:

 * "r" - Read - Opens a file for reading, error if the file does not exist.